-Support person present: No

-1. My name is BEP 1000.
-I am known as BEP and when I was child, I was given the surname of BEP 100, my step-father's name.
+Witness Statement of BEP Support person present: No 1.
+My name is BEP and when I was child, I was given the surname of BEP, my step-father's name.
 My date of birth is 1951.
 My contact details are known to the Inquiry.

-Life before going into care
+Life before going into care 2.

-- 2. I have been in and out of care since I was about four years old.
-My mother, 2.
 I have been in and out of care since I was about four years old.
-My mother, 3.
-If the provide the providet the providet the providet the providet the providet the provide the provid - 3.
-My grandparents were and and I stayed with them 'till I was about four years old, when my grandmother died.
-My grandfather couldn't really cope after that. - 4.
-Meanwhile my mother had returned to Dundee, by which time she had married my step-father, and the state of the stat than me, who is fifteen years younger and who is sixteen years younger.
-They all had the surname
+My mother, is from Dundee and after she got pregnant she went down to London and gave birth to me there.
+When I was a few months old, she took me back to Dundee and we stayed with her parents at After about six months, she left me with her parents and went back off down to London.
+3. My grandparents were and and an and I stayed with them 'till I was about four years old, when my grandmother died.
+My grandfather couldn't really cope after that.
+4. Meanwhile my mother had returned to Dundee, by which time she had married my step-father, At that time they had two other children called who is three years younger than me, and who is four years younger.
+They eventually had another three children who are who is eleven years younger than me, who i s fifteen years younger and who is sixteen years younger.
+They all h nad the e surnam e